janjaapbos/zerotiercore/README.md

 >>>
 ```

 Great.
 We now have a way to discover the nodes on a shared network.
-Once we have the addresses, either mac or ztid, we have a way to directly send data to other nodes.
+Once we have the addresses, either mac or ztid, we have a way to directly send data to these nodes.

 To send data directly one-on-one, we can either send network frames to specific mac addresses or add extra types of user messages: ZT_UserMessage as defined in [ZeroTierOne.h](https://github.com/zerotier/ZeroTierOne/blob/master/include/ZeroTierOne.h).